-The busy graphics of these textbooks further interrupt the textbooks' narrative progression above all in the basic textbooks, American History, United States History, and United States History and Geography.
-These three textbooks particularly resort to a large number of intrusive graphics, often providing minimal information.
-These graphics inflate the page count, reduce the word count, and make it difficult to provide sustained attention to the words.
+The busy graphics of these textbooks further interrupt the narrative progression-above all in the basic textbooks, American History, United States History, and United States: History and Geography.
+These three textbooks in particular resort to a large number of intrusive graphics, often providing minimal information.
+These graphics inflate the page count, reduce the word count, and make it difficult to pay sustained attention to the words.
 The textbooks display a lack of confidence that the student readers will pay attention to a sustained narrative of pure text-and make it impossible for them to do so.